 Phuket Weather – Current Conditions

 We tried before to keep this weather page updated year round, but it’s hard to keep up with weather reports – we are busy at Sunrise Divers looking after our customers needs!
-However, Jamie’s Phuket Weather Blog has Phuket weather updates along with photos and lots of useful links.
+However, check the Phuket Weather Blog which has Phuket weather updates along with photos and lots of useful links.